Advocacy

 The mission of the Association is to support and enhance the capacity of New York's local Area Agencies on Aging and to work in collaboration with the aging network to promote independence, preserve dignity, and advocate on the behalf of aging New Yorkers and their families.

-I’m interested in becoming a NYSCRC member and advocating for family caregivers!
+I’m interested in becoming a NYSCRC member and

 Learn more about our Advocacy Committee and how YOU can support family caregivers .